 Now glue pieces of nature on the other piece of cardboard.
 You can use leaves, sticks, dried flower, or any other pieces of nature!
 This doesn’t have to be perfect.
 My five year old liked lining up the leaves, but they can be glued on in any order.

-Older children, might want to add more detail!
+Older children, might want to add more detail to the owl craft!
 My five year old added the googly eyes, leaf beak and hydrangea nest.
 Looking at the photo, I’m thinking we could add a stick to the picture for a tree branch!

 I attached the two pieces of cardboard by tying them together with twine.
 All you need to do is paper punch holes in the cardboard pieces and tie the twine to secure them.

-My little guy was so proud of his piece of art and we plan on giving it away to a little owl lover that we know!
+My little guy was so proud of his owl craft and we plan on giving it away to a little owl lover that we know!

 Pin it and save it for later!